Rep. Jason T Dawkins' Biography

 Prior to his election in 2014, Jason spent seven years working as a legislative aide for Philadelphia City Councilwoman Maria D. Quiñones-Sánchez, where he was responsible for recreation-based development and community engagement.
 Jason served as a recreation liaison and special projects director and spearheaded many initiatives surrounding parks and recreation centers, libraries, and zoning regulations.
 In his time with Councilwoman Quiñones-Sánchez, Jason was able to direct more than $4 million in capital funding towards redeveloping recreational facilities in previously underserved neighborhoods.

-In the Pennsylvania House of Representatives, Jason serves on the Judiciary, Health, Human Services, Aging & Older Services, and Insurance committees.
-He was elected by his colleagues to serve as as vice chairman of the Philadelphia Delegation and he is also a member of the Pennsylvania Legislative Black Caucus.
+In the Pennsylvania House of Representatives, Jason serves on the Judiciary, Health, and Insurance committees, and also serves as vice chairman of the Policy Committee.
+He was elected by his colleagues to serve as chairman of the Philadelphia Delegation and he is also a member of the Pennsylvania Legislative Black Caucus.

 During his time representing the 179th, Jason has championed several key pieces of legislation, amendments, and policy initiatives which include, but are not limited to: